lisad/phaser/README.md

 ## Goals and Scope

 This library is designed to help developers run a series of steps on _batch-oriented_, _record-oriented_, un-indexed data.
-A batch of record-oriented data means a set of records that are intended to be processed together, in which each record has more or less the same fields and those fields are the same type across records.
-Often record-oriented data can be expressed in CSV files, where the first line contains the column names to associate with all the fields in rows in all the other lines.
+A batch of record-oriented data is a set of records that are intended to be processed together, in which each record has more or less the same fields and those fields are the same type across records.
+Often record-oriented data can be expressed in CSV files, where the first line contains the column names.

 Record-oriented data can be stored or expressed in various formats and objects including:

 * CSV files
 * Excel files
 * Pandas dataframes
 * JSON files, provided the JSON format is a list of dicts

-In this project, record-orientation is somewhat forgiving.
-The library does not insist that each row must have a value for every column.
-When some records don't have some fields we can call that 'sparse' data.
-It may sometimes be represented in a format that isn't columnar (a JSON format might easily contain records in which only fields with values are listed).
-Sparse record-oriented data should be trivial to handle in this library, although by default checkpoint data will be saved in a columnar way that shows all the null values.
+In this project, record consistency is somewhat forgiving.
+The library does not insist that each record must have a value for every column.
+Some records may not have some fields, i.e. 'sparse' data.
+Sparse data may sometimes be represented in a format that isn't columnar (a JSON format might easily contain records in which only fields with values are listed).
+Sparse record-oriented data should be trivial to handle in this library, although by default checkpoint data will be saved in a columnar CSV that shows all the null values.

-The goals of Phaser are to offer an opinionated framework with a structure that
+The goals of Phaser are to offer an opinionated framework for complex data pipelines with a structure that

-* shortens the loop on debugging where a complex data integration is failing
+* shortens the loop on debugging where a record has the wrong data or a step is failing
 * empowers teams to work on the same code rather than only one assigned owner/expert
 * makes refactoring and extending data integration code easier
 * reduces error rates

 The mechanisms that we think will help phaser meet these goals:

 * make it easy to start using phaser without changing everything
-* default choices and tools that support shortened-loop debugging
+* provide defaults and tools that support shortened-loop debugging
 * encourage code organized in very testable steps and testable phases, via sample code and useful features
 * make it easy to add complexity over time and move gracefully from default to custom behaviour
 * make high-level code readable in one place, as when a Phase lists all of its steps declaratively